Isaac S. Hascall

-Isaac Skinner Hascall (March 8, 1831 – January 18, 1908) was a lawyer who served in the Nebraska State Senate from 1867 to 1869 and again from 1871 to 1873, serving as President pro tempore of the Senate from 1871 to 1873.
-Hascall is known for declaring himself Acting Governor of Nebraska in February 1872 by virtue of his position as President pro tempore of the Senate in order to call a special session of the Nebraska Legislature while current Acting Governor William H. James was traveling out of the state.
+Isaac Skinner Hascall (March 8, 1831 – January 18, 1908) was a lawyer who served in the Nebraska State Senate from 1867 to 1869 and again from 1871 to 1873, serving as President of the Senate from 1871 to 1873.
+Hascall is known for declaring himself Acting Governor of Nebraska in February 1872 by virtue of his position as President of the Senate in order to call a special session of the Nebraska Legislature while current Acting Governor William H. James was traveling out of the state.

 Early life

-Hascall was born on in Erie County, New York, in 1831.
+Hascall was born in Erie County, New York, in 1831.
 His grandfather was a Baptist preacher, and his father, Jonathan Hascall, was a lawyer and a presidential elector for the state of New York in the election of 1844.
 Hascall read law in Mayville, New York, and was admitted to practice law in New York in 1853.
 During the time after 1855, Hascall journeyed to the states of Missouri, Kansas, and Nebraska and engaged in an expedition with a surveying crew to determine township lines near Nebraska City, Nebraska; he also practiced law at Atchison, Kansas.